 Supertunias have a smaller root system than Wave petunias, making it easier to plant them with other flowers.
 They're not as aggressive with their growth.
 Like Wave petunias, they come in a variety of sizes and types.
 The bloom size and growth patterns vary.
 Some are mounding, while others are more trailing.

 The blooms on Supertunias and Wave petunias look similar with the classic funnel shape that's easily distinguishable.
 Both types of petunias come in a wide range of colors with both single and double bloom options.
 You can get either type in solid colors and multicolored blooms (striped or veined).
 Wave petunias can start to get leggy later in the summer.

 Wave petunias work well as ground cover.
 The large root system lets them grow aggressively and cover a large patch of ground quickly.
 Because of the roots, they aren't as well-suited to container growing, but they can still be used in containers.
 They can take over the container quickly because of their aggressive growth, so they're often best as the only flower in the container.

 Supertunias work well in containers and hanging baskets.
 The natural draping and trailing habit looks beautiful over the edge of a container.
 The consistent blooms also keep your container flower garden beautiful throughout the season.
 Another use for the Supertunia is as a border or filler in garden beds.
 Because of the smaller root system, they don't take over the bed as a Wave petunia will.

 Petunia Propagation Methods

 Wave petunias are started from seeds.
-Anyone can buy the seeds for Wave petunias and plant them to grow the petunia plants.
+Anyone can buy the seeds for Wave petunias and sow them to grow the petunia plants.
 Once planted, the large root system helps the petunias spread and grow.